h0tw1r3/valheim-webmap/README.md

 For players to show up on the map, they must set **visible to other players** in the in-game map screen.
 Press `m` to bring up the map settings.

-This has only been tested on a Valheim dedicated server.
-I'm not sure this will work with the built in server inclued with the base game.
+Currently only works with Valheim dedicated server.

 ## Features